raddie361/Technical-Writing-Samples/README.md

 # Technical-Writing-Samples
 Hi!
 Welome to my samples page.
-Below, I'll give you a brief summary of each piece.
+I've created these pieces to show a range from giving instructions on using a blender, to installing Skype, to explaining MITRE in a conceptual article. <br>
-Note: Each piece has an companion persona.
+Note: Each piece has an companion persona. <br>
-You can also view everything on my [portfolio site](https://radiaz33.wixsite.com/techcomportfolio).
 If you have any comments or questions, feel free to creat a pull request.

 ## Blender User Guide and Blender Persona: Assignment 2021